 The final lesson (5) revealed changes in the way pre-service teachers talked about different qualities, which can be interpreted as reflecting a deeper understanding of the mathematical content that enabled a formative assessment.
 The pre-service teachers talked about abilities relating to a procedural understanding that were required for the calculation while also noting the need for a relational understanding.
 The types of averages that the pre-service teachers focused on were identified, revealing that the discussion primarily centered on mean values.
 The pre-service teachers had the opportunity to discern the pupils’ reasoning about the mean form of averages through their observation of the sequence of video recordings used in the intervention.

 As Table 9 shows, this content the mean of averages was also prominent in the analysis of the content of the teachers’ discussion.
 However, some pre-service teachers still talked about the median and the mode during the fourth and fifth lessons.
 This finding was analyzed from the perspective of the type of knowledge (conceptual or procedural) they were focusing on (Table 8).
-As shown in table 8, during the two last lessons (fourth and fifith) the student teachers did focus more on C and especially on CD, and their implications for instruction.
+As shown in Table 8, during the two last lessons (fourth and fifith) the student teachers did focus more on C and especially on CD, and their implications for instruction.
 This finding does not indicate that the pre-service teachers’ focus shifted in terms of the widening of knowledge in the different types of averages; rather, their focus shifted from procedural to conceptual knowledge.
 This intensified focus on what it takes to learn, rather than how pupils solve tasks matched the aim of the intervention.

 Table 9